Holidaymakers relax at Trou aux Biches in Mauritius.

 The country has also unrolled a cautious set of arrival regulations.
 Adults must be fully vaccinated to enter Mauritius without quarantine and must take a PCR test between five and seven days prior to departure.
 A second test will be carried out on arrival at the airport in Mauritius and there will be further tests on days seven and 14.

-It’s hoped that in phase two from October 1, vaccinated travellers will simply require a Covid test taken within 72 hours of departure.
+Phase two will start on October 1 when vaccinated travellers will simply require a Covid test taken within 72 hours of departure.

 Unvaccinated arrivals will remain subject to a 14 day in-room quarantine period for both phases.